 Then in 1994 a change was made.
-Because of severe weather for a couple years and also with a desire to improve the tour, the camping was stopped and the tour began using hotels and motels.
-This was done with some hesitation because of cost concerns.
-However, it turned out to be a great positive for the tour because of enhanced teaching opportunities and a better use of time.
+Because of severe weather for a couple years and also with a desire to improve the tour, the camping that was done in KOA’s, was stopped and the tour began using hotels and motels.

-Since 1994 a different approach to the tour was taken.
 The emphasis now turned to missionary work and mission preparation.
 The Book of Mormon was studied daily and students were encouraged to read the Book of Mormon within the three weeks of the tour.
 Not only this, but students were taught missionary skills of how to present the Book of Mormon to people they would meet in the hotels, eating places, rest stops, and other opportunities during the tour.
-Most of the tours had great success.
-Many times, over 400 Books of Mormon would be given out in the course of the three weeks tour across the country.
-This was a partial fulfillment of President Benson’s theme and request—to “flood the earth with the Book of Mormon”.

 The last few years have seen another change in the emphasis of the tour.
 With the advent of “pass along cards” and the desire of the Brethren to have the fulltime missionaries put the Book of Mormon in the investigators hands, the approach now has turned to the “spiritual preparation” of the individual student.
-Though we visit many sacred, beautiful and inspiring sites across the Church and the Nation, we want the student to come to understand the principle—“it is not what we see, but how we feel” in these special places.
-This is what we want the student to remember and think about.
-We want the individual to come away from Heritage Tours knowing what they have felt is truly the Spirit of the Lord, speaking and testifying to them the truthfulness of the Gospel.
+Though we visit many sacred, beautiful and inspiring sites across the Church and the Nation, we want the student to come to understand the principle, “it is not what we see, but how we feel” in these special places.
 If this is learned, we hope it will be a life changing experience.